The inverter is the heart of a solar PV system, converting the electricity generated by your panels to grid compliant power for use in your home.

 As inverters are the brains of the PV array, new models come with additional features to bring increased value to the homeowner.
 Most inverters are now internet enabled, giving you full monitoring, performance analysis and diagnostics via the web.
 With the domestic solar market in the UK and abroad focusing on smarter energy usage using batteries, “smart-switching” and heating controllers, some inverter manufacturers have started to build in compatibility to these applications as standard.

 The other advance in recent years is unit-size and performance.
 Inverters are considerably smaller and lighter, with some 4kW inverters weighing in at under 10kg.
 As components get more efficient, less heat is produced during operation.
 In electronics heat is the enemy of reliability.
 With newer, smarter circuit designs and decades of real-life product experience manufacturers are now making inverters that are longer-lasting by design.
 At Sunlight Future we consider it essential that to know that we are supplying equipment that is built to last.
-We are cautious to even recommend inverters that still use electrolytic capacitors (a key point-of-failure); alternative components and designs now exist that are less susceptible to failure.

 After we have done your free survey we model your house and surrounding houses, trees and shading obstacles in our software and produce from this quotes that will work for you.
 During this process we run simulations to “audition” different inverters and configurations.
 This ensures that our performance projections are accurate and we squeeze every last drop of performance out of the systems we’ve designed for you.